Review: Shards of Silence by Brian Lee Young

 A twelve-year-old cemetery boy and monster hunter–along with his flesh-eating mermaid friend–has to race against the clock to save the ghost of his dead mother in Brick Dust and Bones, M.R.
 Fournet’s magical middle grade debut.

 Marius Grey hunts Monsters.
 He’s not supposed to.
 He’s only twelve and his job as a Cemetery Boy is to look after the ghosts in his family’s graveyard.
-He should be tending these ghosts and–of course–going to school to learn how to live between worlds without getting into … Continue reading
+He should be tending these ghosts and–of course–going to school to learn how to live between worlds without … Continue reading

 Review: The Long Run by James Acker